 Think About the Pets

 Pets dominate social media.
-Cats are cute, we get it, but how in the world are you going to incorporate a cute cat or dog picture into your social strategy?
+Cats are cute, we get it, but how in the world are you going to incorporate a cute cat or dog pictures into your social strategy?
 Here's how:

 Take videos and pictures of the cuddly creatures and use them in your social media advertising.
 The greatest part?
 No one requires an excuse for you to share pet photos.
 Put some of your apparel on one of the pets or show a dog tearing into one of your packages (Even Sparky can't wait to get his paws on "insert product here").